soap-tastes-ok/thermo-ml/README.rst

 * ``June 2021``

-  * [JTBD] Add AI module that predicts enthalpy of formation of compounds just from its chemical formula, using properties of its constituent atoms.
+  * 🛠 Add AI module that predicts enthalpy of formation of compounds just from its chemical formula, using properties of its constituent atoms.

     * Idea 1: Multilinear regression w/ constraints